HasData Review

 Should you use it?

-Best for: Teams building AI agents, enrichment pipelines, market monitoring, or lead workflows that need web data continuously and cannot afford brittle scraping setups.
+Teams building AI agents, enrichment pipelines, market monitoring, or lead workflows that need web data continuously and cannot afford brittle scraping setups.

 Skip it if: Skip it if you only need occasional ad hoc scraping or a single narrow data source, because HasData makes more sense once data extraction is an ongoing system, not a one-time task.